 - they enable us to live our mission and Friends ideals

-Friends have been in the "business" of education, linking intellectual, social and spiritual growth, for nearly 400 years.
-Rather than espousing a particular doctrine, Friends schools aim to expose children to a "way of seeing the world" in the hope that it will have a lasting impact upon their lives.
-Teachers in Friends schools seek to nurture young people who know that the material world is not all there is to life; have a passion for the truth and concern for social justice; and are optimists, equipped to make a difference.
-At MPFS, these aims translate to:
+Friends have been linking intellectual, social and spiritual growth for nearly 400 years.
+Rather than espousing a particular doctrine, teachers in Friends schools aim to expose children to a "way of seeing the world" that will have a lasting impact on their lives, nurturing within them knowledge that the material world is not all there is to life; passion for the truth and concern for social justice; and confidence that they can make a difference.
+At MPFS this translates to:

 - the cultivation of engaged and creative critical thinkers

 - a belief in the inherent worth of every individual